 NHS Right to Choose Assessments

 Community Assessment Therapy Services (CATS) have been commissioned by the Norfolk and Waveney Integrated Care Board (ICB) to assess children and young people between the ages of 6-18 for Autism, ADHD or combined Autism and ADHD through the Right to Choose pathway.
-You will need to be referred by your GP.
-We have also been approved to accept referrals from Suffolk & North East Essex, Cambridge & Peterborough, Hertfordshire & West Essex, Herefordshire & Worcestershire.
-If you live outside these areas, we will need to contact your local ICB for them to agree to fund your child’s assessment.
+You will need to be referred by your GP, please complete our parent form (linked below) and ask your GP to submit this with their referral.

-In Norfolk & Waveney, your GP can access the referral form at Knowledge Anglia.
-If you live outside Norfolk & Waveney, you will need to download the GP referral form, Complete our parent form, and ask your GP to send them both to referrals@rtccatservices.uk.
-You will need to travel to our clinic in Bungay to be seen by our clinicians face-to-face for up to 3 separate appointments.
+Everyone, no matter the area needs to Complete our parent form, and ask your GP to send them both to referrals@rtccatservices.uk.
+You will need to travel to one of our clinics either Bungay, Lowestoft of Norwich to be seen by our clinicians face-to-face for up to 3 separate appointments.

 What is Right to Choose?